luislaguardia/luislaguardia/README.md

 ## **Leadership & Community Involvement**

-- **Microsoft Learn Student Ambassador** – National University (2024 – Present)
+- **Microsoft Learn Student Ambassador** (2024 – Present)
-- Representing Microsoft on campus by advocating for technology, promoting learning resources, and engaging with the student tech community.
+Representing Microsoft on campus by advocating for technology, promoting learning resources, and engaging with the student tech community.

 ---